Immunotherapy for ALK Positive Lung Cancer

 How is ALK-positive lung cancer treated?

 The main treatment used for ALK-positive lung cancer is called targeted therapy.
 Targeted therapy has improved survival for people with this type of cancer.
-With targeted therapy, people with metastatic ALK-positive lung cancer can live over 6 years.
-Compare this to a survival time of 1 year without targeted therapy.
+With targeted therapy, some people with metastatic ALK-positive lung cancer can live over 6 years.
+Compare this to a survival time for some people of 1 year without targeted therapy.
 And research continues to discover better treatments.3,5

 TKI targeted therapy for ALK-positive lung cancer